rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 Equippables are NFTs that can be equipped in the before metioned slots.
 They have a set format and predefined space in the parent NFT.

+Resources that can be equipped into a slot each have a reference ID.
+The reference ID can be used to specify which parent NFT the group of resources belonging to a specific reference ID can be equipped to.
+Additionally slots can specify which collection can be used within it or to allow any collection to be equipped into it.

 Each slot of the NFT can have a predefined collection of allowed NFT collections to be equipped to this slot.